boscojacinto/Restaurant-FL/README.md

 # Restaurant-FL
-## An automated Restaurant success prediction model (federated learning) using natural language based unstructured feature extraction and heterogeneous graph transfomers to capture high-order interactions between restaurants, customers and locality.
+## An automated Restaurant success prediction model (federated learning) using natural language based unstructured feature extraction and heterogeneous graph transformers to capture high-order interactions between restaurants, customers and locality.

 Traditional restaurant success prediction models rely on restaurant datasets with fixed features like food type, ratings etc and a bunch of customer statistics like food preference, avg spend, demographic etc usually queried as a feedback questionnaire with multiple choice answers.